GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 <img src="metric.png" width="640px">

+One other example is the IP utilization information per subnet, allowing you to monitor the percentage of used IP addresses in your GCP subnets.

 More complex scenarios are possible by leveraging and combining the 50 different timeseries created by this tool, and connecting them to Cloud Operations dashboards and alerts.

 Refer to the [Cloud Function deployment instructions](./deploy-cloud-function/) for a high level overview and an end-to-end deployment example, and to the[discovery tool documentation](./src/) to try it as a standalone program or to package it in alternative ways.